William Lane Watkins: Career

-Later life
+Later life and legacy

 Two of the Watkins daughters died in the 1918-1920 influenza pandemic, leaving Dr. and Mrs. Watkins to raise two grandsons.
 William Watkins lived in Prince George's County until his death in 1929 at age 77.

+In 2022, Boston University's Chobanian & Avedisian School of Medicine recognized Watkins with an exhibit at the school's Alumni Memorial Library.